-In mid-March 2020, Southern Nuclear began implementing policies and procedures designed to mitigate the risk and transmission of COVID-19 at the construction site, including worker distancing measures, isolating individuals who have tested positive for COVID-19, are showing symptoms consistent with COVID-19, are being tested for COVID-19, or have been in close contact with such persons, requiring self-quarantine, and adopting additional precautionary measures.
-Multiple members of the workforce have tested positive for COVID-19.
-The COVID-19 pandemic has impacted productivity levels and pace of activity completion.
+In mid-March 2020, Southern Nuclear began implementing policies and procedures designed to mitigate the risk of transmission of COVID-19 at the construction site, including worker distancing measures, isolating individuals who have tested positive for COVID-19, are showing symptoms consistent with COVID-19, are being tested for COVID-19, or have been in close contact with such persons, requiring self-quarantine, and adopting additional precautionary measures.

-On April 15, 2020, Georgia Power, acting for itself and as agent for the other Co-owners, announced a reduction in workforce at Vogtle Units No. 3 and No. 4 expected to total approximately 20% of the existing workforce.
-This reduction in workforce was a mitigation action intended to address ongoing challenges with labor productivity that have been exacerbated by the impact of the COVID-19 pandemic on the Vogtle Units No. 3 and No. 4 workforce and construction site.
-It is expected to provide operational efficiencies by increasing productivity of the remaining workforce and reducing workforce fatigue and absenteeism.
-It is also expected to allow for increased social distancing by the workforce and facilitate compliance with the latest recommendations from the Centers for Disease Control and Prevention.
-The workforce levels resulting from the April 2020 reduction are expected to last at least through the summer as Georgia Power continues to monitor the impacts of the COVID-19 pandemic on the construction site.
-Our proportionate share of the estimated incremental costs related to COVID-19, which is included in the first quarter 2020 contingency allocation, is currently estimated to total approximately \$13 million assuming absenteeism rates normalize and the intended productivity efficiencies are realized in the coming months.
+In April 2020, Georgia Power, acting for itself and as agent for the other Co-owners, announced a reduction in workforce at Vogtle Units No. 3 and No. 4, which totaled approximately 20% of the then-existing site workforce.
+This reduction in workforce was a mitigation action intended to address ongoing challenges with labor productivity that were exacerbated by the impact of the COVID-19 pandemic on the Vogtle Units No. 3 and No. 4 workforce and construction site.
+The April 2020 workforce reduction was intended to provide operational efficiencies by increasing productivity of the remaining workforce and reducing workforce fatigue and absenteeism.
+Further, it was also intended to allow for increased social distancing by the workforce and facilitate compliance with the recommendations from the Centers for Disease Control and Prevention.
+The April 2020 workforce reduction did reduce absenteeism, providing an improvement in operational efficiency and allowing for increased social distancing.
+From the initial peak in April 2020, the number of active cases at the site declined significantly during May and early June, but began increasing again in mid-June and continues to impact productivity levels and pace of activity completion.
+As a result of these factors, overall production improvements have not been achieved at the levels anticipated, contributing to the allocation of, and increase in, construction contingency described above.